 When forests are cut, the salinity of the soil can greatly increase.
 As a result, saline water draining from such areas can affect downstream or downslope water quality.
 It is estimated that around 7% of the agricultural area of western Australia is suffering from this problem following deforestation.

-Farmland lies dry and life-less as a result of land clearing and extreme drought conditions. …
+Farmland lies dry and life-less due to land clearing and extreme drought conditions. …

 Agriculture clearing and overgrazing